 If you have problems with noisy neighbours

-- Contact them to explain the nature of the problem (which they may not be in full awareness of) and try to resolve the issue amicably.
-There may have to be some compromise on both sides, such as agreeing to close your windows at times when the noise is at its loudest, or agreeing on a "curfew" for excess noise.
-Maybe they just need to install carpeting!
+- Contact them to explain the nature of the problem (which they may not be full awareness of) and try to resolve the issue amicably.
+There may have to be some compromise on both sides, such as agreeing to close your windows at times when the noise is at its loudest or agreeing on a "curfew" for excess noise.
+Maybe they need to install carpeting!

 - If the problem persists, contact a mediator, you can get information through your local Citizen's Advice Bureau and follow their recommendations.

-- In the case of long-term noise problems, especially if there is the risk of violence when trying to deal with the issue, contact your local police and ask them to investigate on your behalf.
-The police are unlikely to take an interest in "trivial" matters, so present them with details about how sustained / extensive / unreasonable the noise levels are.
+- In the case of long-term noise problems, especially if there is a risk of violence when trying to deal with the issue, contact your local police and ask them to investigate on your behalf.
+The police are unlikely to take an interest in "trivial" matters, so present them with details about how sustained/extensive/unreasonable the noise levels are.